 Have you ever felt like that?
-Though it’s likely you’ve never been a slave, perhaps you’ve looked at the circumstances and thought, where is God?
+Perhaps you’ve looked at your own circumstances and thought, where is God?

 And God heard their groaning; and God remembered his covenant with Abraham, with Isaac, and with Jacob; and God saw the Israelites; and God knew.
 (Exodus 2:24, 25 CSB)